jhihwei/line_webcam/README.md

 <img src="content/webcam.jpg">

 ## Issue
-In mobile app, user have to talk first with server for get request and user id
+In mobile app, user have to talk first with linebot for server get request and user id